binario200/k8s-recipes/k8s-objects/k8-api-objects.md

 - Used to reference both kernel features and segregation of API Objects by kubernetes
 - some namespaces: default, kube-system
 ## Deployment
 - It is a controller which manages the state of ReplicaSets and the pods within
+- Will manage replicasets
 ## ReplicaSet
+- This controller will  ensure you have certain number of pods running
+- Will create or terminate pods until the number of running pods matches the specification
 - Orchestrate individual pod lifecycle and updates
 - Supports label selectors
 - Modifying pod's lables related with the replicaset that belongs, will insolate the pod and the RS will create a new one.